skoopsy/skoopsy.github.io/_posts/2025-06-29-STM32-4-bluepill-delay.markdown

 ```

 # SysTick
-Rather than using a the assembler delay, we can use a interup based timer delay to tick away in the background until it needs to fire, allowing the processing core to do other things in the mean time like check sensors, or write memory, or something.
+Rather than using the assembler delay, we can use a interupt based timer delay to tick away in the background until it needs to fire, allowing the processing core to do other things in the mean time like check sensors, or write memory etc...

 Libopencm3 has a systick module.
 This accesses a 24-bit timer which is built into every Cortex M core (from ARM themselves, not STM32), it is typically used for periodic interrupts, system time keeping, and delays.